datafl4sh/HArDCore2D/README.md

 # HArDCore2D
-Hybrid Arbitrary Degree::Core 2D - Library to implement 2D schemes with edge and cell polynomials as unknowns
+Hybrid Arbitrary Degree::Core 2D - Library to implement schemes with edge and cell polynomial unknowns on generic 2D polygonal meshes.

 The complete documentation is available here: